Natural Selection is not an Agent2017 Oct 19

-This may seem to be a situation of conflicts, but the key to understanding it is that evolution is actually two separate things: it is both 'fact' and 'theory'.
+This may seem to be a situation of conflicts, but the key to understanding it is that evolution is actually two very separate things: it is both 'fact' and 'theory'.

 Jesus calls us to make Disciples, not Converts2017 Feb 12

 Jesus asks Christians to spread the gospel in the world, but he didn't ask us to make converts to Christianity.
 He doesn't ask us to do this anywhere in the Bible.
-Instead what he asks us to do is make disciples (Matt 28:19&20).
+Instead what he asks us to do is make disciples (Matthew 28:19&20).

 This unfortunately is in conflict with much of conventional Christianity because commonly there is a large emphasis on making converts.
 This emphasis is wrong and is a deeply embedded problem.
-Some of us have been encouraged for years to count conversions and assess if people are believers.
+Some of us had been encouraged for years to count conversions and assess if people are believers.
 However, God is not interested in converts.
 God is interested in disciples.